-402-120 Aeronautical Decision Making 2.00
+Aeronautical Decision Making 2.00

 The student will apply theories and procedures learned in Aviation Safety in simulated flight conditions.
 Analysis and evaluation of student actions, individual and as a flight crew, will be completed for each flight scenario.
-COREQUISITES: Courses 402-177 - Professional Piloting IV and 402-138 - Aero Science Aviation Safety
+COREQUISITES: 402-177 - Professional Piloting IV and 402-138 - Aero Science Aviation Safety aircraft are learned and applied to a daily flight routine.
+PREREQUISITES: 402-139 -Aero Science Engine/ Structures/ Systems

-402-122 Aircraft Systems-Advanced 3.00
+Aircraft Systems-Advanced 3.00

 This lecture based course covers the principles of turbine engine theory and operation.
 Turbine aircraft systems are studied, including pressurization, anti and de-ice systems, pneumatic and hydraulic systems and aircraft control systems.
 Advanced electronic and navigation systems are learned.
 Low and high performance aircraft structures are evaluated and compared.
-FAR's pertaining to advanced aircraft are learned and applied to a daily flight routine.
-PREREQUISITES: Course 402-139 - Aero Science Engine/ Structures/ Systems
+FAR's pertaining to advanced

-402-129 Aviation/Introduction 3.00
+Aviation/Introduction